15 States With Best Healthcare for Seniors in 2026: Rankings

 Minnesota senior health programs

 The Minnesota Senior Health Options (MSHO) program combines separate health programs into one package for people 65 and older.
-Care coordinators help seniors manage their healthcare needs.
-The Trellis organization administers over $12 million in funding for services including home-delivered meals and transportation.
+Care coordinators help seniors manage their healthcare needs, and the state's area agency network, Trellis, connects older adults in the Twin Cities region with home-delivered meals and transportation.

 Minnesota Medicare coverage options

-- Medicare beneficiaries in Minnesota have many coverage choices.
-The state offers 100 Medicare Advantage plans in 2025, with average monthly premiums decreasing to $62.25 from $67.32 in 2024.
+- Medicare beneficiaries in Minnesota have many coverage choices, including a large field of Medicare Advantage plans.
 Leading providers include:

 - Blue Cross and Blue Shield of Minnesota